acjh13/acjh13.github.io/_projects/kindred.md

 {% include video id="oB_Zaoc2pgY" provider="youtube" %}

 The below video was recorded as part of SGGA's Student Portfolio Showcase.
 There I presented the game to a virtual audience and gave a general overview of the game and its development.
-Since it is a recording of a recording, the frame-rate of the game is quite low.
+Since it is a recording of a recording, the framerate of the game is quite low.
 {% include video id="buLw5Sp3KmI" provider="youtube" %}

 ## Main Responsibilities